AWS picks Cilium for Networking & Security on EKS Anywhere

-AWS has just announced the availability of EKS Anywhere to manage on-premises Kubernetes clusters.
+AWS has just announced the availability of EKS Anywhere (EKS-A) to manage on-premises Kubernetes clusters.
 As part of this, AWS picked Cilium as the built-in default for networking and security.
-So, as you create your first EKS-A cluster, you will automatically have Cilium installed and benefit from the powers of eBPF.
+So, as you create your first EKS Anywhere (EKS-A) cluster, you will automatically have Cilium installed and benefit from the powers of eBPF.

 AWS joins other cloud providers in picking Cilium as the networking and security layer.
 Managed Kubernetes offerings from Google Cloud, Alibaba, DigitalOcean, and several smaller platforms already leverage Cilium.
 With this latest announcement, three out of the big four cloud providers are now standardizing on Cilium for their cloud native networking and security needs.

 The Unique Needs of Kubernetes On-Premises

 The community has built Kubernetes with the assumption of scalable cloud infrastructure (compute, networking, storage, and security controls) running underneath it.
 Kubernetes has essentially standardized the use of such scalable infrastructure by building portable higher-level abstractions, creating a well-established experience for operators and application developers.

 Up until recently, this scalable infrastructure has primarily been implemented using public clouds.
 Kubernetes is now finding its way into more and more on-premises environments, where there is a broader range of underlying networking and storage infrastructure and equipment.
 A need arises to preserve the established experience and guarantees of Kubernetes, while integrating natively with more traditional technologies found in on-premises environments.

 What does this mean?
 Suddenly, the cloud native networking and security layer can no longer assume the presence of well-known cloud provider networks, elastic IP addresses, and scalable security group controls.
 Instead, it has to become capable of providing all of this functionality itself while integrating with established on-premises technologies.